 When it comes to law firm profitability, it could be helpful to track KPIs like your firm’s:

-- Utilization rate (the number of billable hours worked divided by the number of hours in the workday)
+- Utilisation rate (the number of billable hours worked divided by the number of hours in the workday)

-- Realization rate (the number of billable hours invoiced divided by the number of billable hours worked)
+- Realisation rate (the number of billable hours invoiced divided by the number of billable hours worked)

 - Collection rate (the number of hours collected divided by the number of hours invoiced)

-While tracking KPIs is key to making data-driven decisions with law firm profitability in mind, manually tracking KPIs can be time consuming and counterintuitive.
+While tracking KPIs is key to making data-driven decisions with law firm profitability in mind, manually tracking KPIs can be time-consuming and counterintuitive.
 Instead, use reporting tools to give you the metrics you need to know at a glance.
-Clio Manage’s Law Firm Insights Dashboard, for example, makes it easy to quickly access your firm’s key metrics in one central, easy-to-understand visual dashboard.
+Clio Manage’s Law Firm Performance Dashboard, for example, makes it easy to quickly access your firm’s key metrics in one central, easy-to-understand visual dashboard.
 These metrics include how many billable hours your firm has captured, billed, and collected.